GAMAAshish/personal-website/README.md

 ## Guide

 The instructions below assume that the reader is an enthusiastic beginner to things like Git, the command line, static site generators, and other things code-related.
-As such, there are footnotes peppered throughout that provide a little more context on terms that may be unfamiliar.
+As such, there are footnotes prepared throughout that provide a little more context on terms that may be unfamiliar.Follow these simple steps and you are done publishing your CV.

 ### Getting started